alex2276564/LeverLock/README.md

 * **Compatible with AntiRedstoneClock-Remastered:** Enhances protection against redstone-based exploits and lag.
 * **Auto-Update Check:** On server start, the plugin checks for updates.
 If a new version is available, a notification is displayed in the console.

+## ⚠️ Important Note About Redstone Exploits

+Using `use-faster-eigencraft-redstone: true` in legacy versions or `redstone-implementation: ALTERNATE_CURRENT` in newer versions of Paper **will not protect your server from all redstone-based exploits**.
+These settings may optimize performance but do not prevent all exploit scenarios.

+To ensure maximum protection against redstone-related exploits and lag, it is recommended to use **LeverLock** alongside [AntiRedstoneClock-Remastered](https://modrinth.com/plugin/antiredstoneclock-remastered), as both plugins provide comprehensive safeguards beyond what Paper's settings offer.

+Make sure to configure your server with the appropriate plugins for full protection!

 ## 📥 Installation